FAQs

 Covid Protocols

 Masking at HAC is encouraged, and we will provide masks and tests at the door.
 We ask people to test prior to arrival each day, and to stay home if they are feeling unwell.
-Additionally we hope to have some rooms equipped with HEPA air filters.
+Additionally, we hope to have some rooms equipped with HEPA air filters.
+If you have donations of masks, tests, or HEPA air filters, please get in touch!

 Food